Antonio-JP/pseries_basis/docs/source/index.rst

 for solutions of difference/differential equations within the ring of formal power series.

-This package sinergizes pretty naturally with other packages from the author and with the package `ore_algebra` from M. Kauers et. al.
+This package synergies pretty naturally with other packages from the author and with the package ``ore_algebra`` from M. Kauers et. al.

 This work is licensed under a `Creative Commons Attribution-Share Alike 3.0 License`__.